 Guided by strong evidence that a diversity of perspectives and experiences provide richer solutions to the complex challenges of academic medicine, motivated by UB’s commitment to be fully inclusive and supportive of all students, and dedicated to the belief that a diverse medical student body enhances the quality of the educational experience for all students and ultimately improves health care in the global community, we seek applicants with:

 Awardee will become a member of a committee of the Council on Inclusion in Medicine and Science.

 We are not accepting applications for the Diversity and Inclusion Fellowship at the moment.

 Details for the 2021 application will be posted as they are made available.

 $5,000 annual tuition allowance for four years; $20,000 total

-Email the following as a single PDF document to email@example.com:
+To apply, e-mail the following as a single PDF document to email@example.com

 What significant or unusual social, cultural, economic or other barriers have you overcome in pursuit of your education?
 Please provide details as to the insights, perspectives and/or skills you gained.
 How will your personal circumstances, experiences and beliefs contribute to an inclusive scholarly community?
 What do you hope to accomplish in your medical career in terms of community outreach and dealing with health disparities?

 Request the following be sent on your behalf to firstname.lastname@example.org